longaccess/longaccess-client/docs/api_v1.md

 - `id` - the upload operation id
 - `resource\_uri` - the API uri for the specific upload operation
 - `token` - an array with all the STS data (key, token, expiration)
+- `bucket` - the name of the S3 bucket to upload to
+- `prefix` - the prefix to add to the key name when uploading

 ### GET /upload/:id/